PRUNERS/FLiT/documentation/compiling-your-tests.md

 The `custom.mk` file is already populated with variables that you may want to use.
 Simply add to these variables to compile your application.

-- `SOURCE`: This variable contains source code to compile other than the tests that are in the `tests` directory.
+- `SOURCE`: This variable contains source files to compile
 - `CC_REQUIRED`: Compiler flags to use across the board, for the dev build, ground-truth build, and all other builds.
 Here is where you set macro variables, include paths, and perhaps warning flags.